chryslog7/Android/README.md

 cd android/

 # Instructions

 Download Android Studio its from official site : https://developer.android.com/studio

 Follow the necessary steps to install it, as well descibed in this tutorial  : https://www.youtube.com/watch?v=7vvMltQtfxY

-After installation is complete, launch Android Studio and click "Open an existing Android Studio project".
+After installation is complete, launch Android Studio and click **__"Open an existing Android Studio project"__**.

-Browse to your project's folder (in this case, it is named android/ after git cloning) and click OK.
+Browse to your project's folder (in this case, it is named android/inTouch/ after git cloning) and click OK.

 When on project's environment, Click Project > inTouch > MainActivity.java, positioned on the left bar.